Team Leaders are the heartbeat of the Contact Center.

 Because we don’t know what we don’t know.

-And working with bits and bobs of knowledge when you’re managing a complex ecosystem is bound to be problematic.
+And working with scattered bits of knowledge when you’re managing a complex ecosystem is bound to be problematic.

 I disagree.

-The Team Leader job role has been analyzed, sliced, diced, written about, talked about and trained for decades.
+The Team Leader job role has been analyzed, written about, and discussed for decades.

-We see two key conditions that hold Team Leaders back.
-With both conditions coming from the Organization’s side – not the Team Leaders.
+We see two key factors that hold Team Leaders back from job mastery.

 First off, not every Organization prioritizes Team Leader development the same way.